• Menu

 Q. What kind of shoes should I hike in?

 A. It depends on how much ankle support you need.
-Hiking boots may not be necessary.
-Consider light hikers or even something like Keen or Teva sandals that have a grip on the bottom.
+If you’re steady on your feet and are fit, consider light hikers or even something like Keen or Teva sandals that have a grip on the bottom.
+Heavier hiking boots may not be necessary if you’re comfortable in something lighter.

 Q. Would you recommend taking a rain coat?

-A. The vast majority of time, you should have nice weather in Bhutan, but you might experience a rain shower or two.
-A light rain jacket isn’t a bad idea.
+A. The weather is generally pretty nice in the spring and fall when we run our trips, but you might experience a rain shower or two.
+A light rain jacket is a good idea.
 Remember to dress in layers, too, so that when the sun’s out, it’ll be easy to layer down into lighter clothes.

 5. TECHNOLOGY including CELL PHONES, CAMERAS AND COMPUTERS

 A. Most hotels in Bhutan have WiFi.
-However, the connection can be very slow or not work at all.
+However, the connection can be very slow.
 It’s best to set your expectations low and then be pleasantly surprised when it does work.

 Q. What sort of power adaptor do I need?